 The assessment office processes exemption applications, including Enhanced STAR Renewals, Senior Citizen, Veterans, Persons with Disabilities, Non-Profits, Clergy, etc. For more information, please see the Exemptions tab.

 For more information about the job of the Assessor, please visit the NY State Department of Taxation and Finance's 11-minute YouTube video entitled, "The Job of an Assessor."
-Their 4-minute video, "About Property Taxes and Assessments," provides a good overview of property taxes and assessments. (links below)
+Their 4-minute video, "About Property Taxes and Assessments," provides a good overview of property taxes and assessments. (links are on the left)

 Key assessment dates are the same every year, as follows: